zhyd1997/polaris/polaris-react/README.md

 yarn run build-consumer polaris-styleguide
 ```

-2. In your terminal, open a second tab and run `dev up && dev run` from the `polaris-styleguide` repository (or `yarn install && yarn dev` in your consuming project)
+2. In your terminal, open a second tab and run `dev up && dev run` from the `polaris-styleguide` repository (or `pnpm install && yarn dev` in your consuming project)

 In the example above, the build is copied to `polaris-styleguide/node_modules/@shopify/polaris`.
 And in this case, a rebuild of `polaris-styleguide` is required after copying the `polaris-react` build, but may not be the case for all consuming projects.